parmsam/waposchosh/README.md

 #> #   shooter_relationship2 <chr>, shooter_deceased2 <dbl>, …
 ```

+## Update Frequency

+Note that the repo is scheduled to update the package data on a weekly
+basis.
+However, it will require a reinstall to pull the latest processed
+data (.rda) file.
+As an alternative, the `latest_data()` function will
+pull most current public dataset from the Washington Post.

 ## Credit

 Credit goes to the Washington Post and their research and